 Contact Ms. Jill Pante, email@example.com

 The following Lerner College courses can be taken to satisfy the DLE requirement.
+The course must be completed with a passing grade, or a grade of P for courses graded only Pass/Fail.

 Each link below opens the course description in the university catalog; the descriptions include any applicable restrictions or prerequisites.